Ella Gibson: Career

-She won the gold medal in the women's compound event at the 2022 World Games held in Birmingham, Alabama, United States.
+Gibson won the gold medal in the women's compound event at the 2022 World Games held in Birmingham, Alabama, United States.
 She defeated Sara López of Colombia in her gold medal match.

 She won two medals at the 2022 Archery World Cup competition held in Medellín, Colombia: the gold medal in the women's individual event and the silver medal in the women's team event.
 A few months later, she won the silver medal in the final of the 2022 Archery World Cup held in Tlaxcala, Mexico.